 In the late 1990s the economic outlook began to change as Indonesia was gripped by the economic crisis that affected much of Asia.
-In 1998 the rupiah collapsed, the economy went into a tailspin, and gross domestic product contracted by an estimated 13%.
+At the beginning of 1998 the rupiah collapsed and gross domestic product contracted by an estimated 13%.
 Afterwards, gross domestic product was flat in 1999.
 Between 2003 and 2014 GDP growth fluctuated between 5% and 6% per year and recovery ensued.

-The Indonesia Family Life Survey is designed to provide data for studying these behaviors and outcomes.
-The survey contains a wealth of information collected at the individual and household levels, including multiple indicators of economic well-being (consumption, income, and assets); education, migration, and labor market outcomes; marriage, fertility, and contraceptive use; health status, use of health care, and health insurance; relationships among coresident and non-coresident family members; processes underlying household decision-making; transfers among family members and inter-generational mobility; and participation in community activities.
+The Indonesia Family Life Survey is designed to provide data for studying behaviors and outcomes.
+The survey contains a wealth of information collected at the individual and household levels, including multiple indicators of economic and non-economic well-being: consumption, income, assets, education, migration, labor market outcomes, marriage, fertility, contraceptive use, health status, use of health care and health insurance, relationships among co-resident and non- resident family members, processes underlying household decision-making, transfers among family members and participation in community activities.

-By linking data from IFLS households to data from their communities, the analyst can address many important questions regarding the impact of policies on the lives of the respondents, as well as document the effects of social, economic, and environmental change on the population.
+By linking data from IFLS households to data from their communities, users can address many important questions regarding the impact of policies on the lives of the respondents, as well as document the effects of social, economic, and environmental change on the population.